root-project/root/docbook/users-guide/Trees.md

 "Histogram" text box contains the name of the resulting histogram.
 By default it is `htemp`.
 You can type any name, if the histogram does not exist it will create one.
 The Option text box contains the list of Draw options.
-See “Draw Options”.
+See "Draw Options".
 You can select the options with the Options menu.
 The Command box lets you enter any command that you could also enter on the command line.
 The vertical slider on the far left side can be used to select the minimum and maximum of an event range.
 The actual